Updated: Nov 12, 2022

-However, the key phrase “increase risk for” means that TBIs do not cause dementia but do increase the likelihood of having dementia sometime in the future.
+However, the critical phrase "increase risk for" means that TBIs do not cause dementia but increase the likelihood of dementia sometime in the future.

 In a recent and extensive review of the research literature, Sharan Shively, MD, Ph.D., and colleagues report that a history of moderate and severe TBIs increases the risk of having late-life dementia 2 - to - 4 times that of people who have never experienced a traumatic brain injury.
 (2) To come to this conclusion, Shively and colleagues reference earlier studies that compare the presence or absence of later-in-life dementia in people who suffered concussions of sufficient severity to cause loss of consciousness to individuals who report never having experienced that degree of head trauma.
 (2) People who experience multiple traumatic brain injuries are at high risk of developing dementia later in life.
 (1)

-The syndrome, associated with having multiple traumatic brain injuries was originally described in 1928.
-Called dementia pugilistica or “punch drunk” was first observed in boxers who suffered repeated knock-outs.
-(3) It took many more years of casual observation before medical researchers linked a history of repeated sports and military-related head injuries, to the onset of dementia symptoms later in life.
-The condition, chronic traumatic encephalopathy, (CTE) now receives considerable coverage in the public media.
+The syndrome, associated with having multiple traumatic brain injuries, was initially described in 1928.
+Called dementia pugilistic, or "punch drunk," was first observed in boxers who suffered repeated knock-outs.
+(3) It took many more years of casual observation before medical researchers linked a history of repeated sports and military-related head injuries to the onset of dementia symptoms later in life.
+The condition, chronic traumatic encephalopathy (CTE), now receives considerable coverage in the public media.

-Signs and symptoms of CTE usually begin eight to 10 years after the traumatic brain injuries and include difficulty in thinking, impulsive behavior, memory loss, substance abuse, as well as suicidal thoughts or behavior.
-(4) Over time, the changes caused by CTE worsen as well as progress to aggressive behaviors, tremors, and speech and language difficulties.
+Signs and symptoms of CTE usually begin eight to 10 years after traumatic brain injuries.
+They include difficulty thinking, impulsive behavior, memory loss, substance abuse, and suicidal thoughts or behavior.
+(4) Over time, the changes caused by CTE worsen and progress to aggressive behaviors, tremors, and speech and language difficulties.
 (4) More than one-third of people with CTE eventually show signs of other degenerative brain diseases such as dementia and Parkinson's disease.
 (3)